 Choose Axes for Brand Positioning Matrix

-Based on the data gathered from the research, select the appropriate axes.
+Based on the research data, select the appropriate axes.
 These axes represent the most critical attributes of your target customers.
 Some joint axes for a competitive positioning matrix include price vs. quality, innovation vs. tradition, and luxury vs. affordability.
 The optimal axes will depend on your specific industry, buyer personas, and the types of brand positioning you are considering.

 For example, a brand positioning template for consumer artificial intelligence products could use functionality vs privacy as axes given consumer concerns.
 Selecting the most relevant axes allows you to map your brand’s position precisely against competitors to identify potential whitespaces to own.